ColoBonoris/excel-api/README.md

 yarn test # Runs all tests
 yarn services:stop # Stops both containers
 ```
-For testing the app, you can use the swagger docs and the files `large_test.xlsx` and `test_data` with the mapping inside of `test_mapping.json` as good examples.
+Note: for testing the app, you can use the swagger docs and the files `large_test.xlsx` / `test_data` with the mapping inside of `test_mapping.json` as good examples.

 # Potential changes

-- Interrupted jobs are not being take in consideration, for it we should simply use RabbitMQ's ACK functionality, but avoiding filling up the queue
+- Interrupted jobs are not being taken in consideration, for it we should simply use RabbitMQ's ACK functionality, but avoiding filling up the queue
 - Testing could be way more extensive
-- Primitives permitted are a considerably short subset of TypeScript primitive datatypes
+- Primitives allowed are a considerably short subset of TypeScript's primitive datatypes
 - We could implement more workers for improving performance

 # Admitted types for each mapping field

 - Primitives: `String`, `Number`, `Array <Number>`
-- For this first version, these are the only types accepted, fon enhancing, you should modify only `/src/utils/parseMapping.ts` or replace it with another mapping function
+- For this first version, these are the only types accepted, for enhancing, you should only modify `/src/utils/parseMapping.ts` or replace it with another mapping function
-- Mapping function can be way more modular and efficient
+- Mapping function can be way more modular and maybe more efficient, we are using streams for having at least some efficiency when mapping big documents
 - For adapting to the specifications, `Array <Number>` fields are ordered ascendent when mapping

 # Interacting with the API